carnesen/run-and-exit/readme.md

 runAndExit(concat, 'foo', 3);
 // ^^ error TS2345: Argument of type '3' is not assignable to parameter of type 'string'.
 ```
-This is achieved using ["rest elements in tuple types"](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html#rest-elements-in-tuple-types), new in TypeScript 3.0.
+This is achieved using ["rest parameters with tuple types"](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html#rest-parameters-with-tuple-types), new in TypeScript 3.0.
 If you're using an older version of TypeScript, `runAndExit` may not work as advertised here.

 ## API